Zimbra/zimbra-zimlet-google-translate/README.md

 # Google Translate Zimlet

 Google Translate Zimlet lets you translate incoming email messages to your own language using Google Translate.
-In case you receive messages in languages you cannot read yourself.
-If you are new to Zimlets please take a look at the previous article at https://github.com/Zimbra/zm-zimlet-guide.
+In case you receive messages in languages you cannot read yourself. **This Zimlet uses an undocumented Google Translate API - it may stop working unexpectedly** If you are new to Zimlets please take a look at the previous article at https://github.com/Zimbra/zm-zimlet-guide.
 An overview of all Zimlet guides can be found at https://wiki.zimbra.com/wiki/DevelopersGuide.

 ## Prerequisites